Cristelknight999/Expanded-Ecosphere/README.md

 [1.17](https://www.planetminecraft.com/data-pack/william-wythers-overhauled-overworld-legacy-for-1-17/)
 [1.16](https://www.planetminecraft.com/data-pack/william-wythers-overhauled-overworld-1-17-snapshots-edition/)

 Quilt: Not Available yet.
-But the Fabric versions below 3.1.7 and below should work fine.
+But the Fabric versions 3.1.7 and below should work fine.

-#Compatibility
+# Features WWOO 1.19
+- Large Biomes!
+Select the world type large biomes in your world creation menu, or on a server set level-type	to LARGE_BIOMES

+# Features WWOO 1.19 [Mod only]
+- A config menu is available if you install [Cloth Config](https://www.curseforge.com/minecraft/mc-mods/cloth-config/files) and on fabric also [Mod Menu](https://www.curseforge.com/minecraft/mc-mods/modmenu).
+- You can also edit the config manually in wwoo.json5 (located at .minecraft/config/wwoo/)
+- Biomes can be disabled in banned_biomes.json5 (also located at .minecraft/config/wwoo/) -Has an option to only update vanilla biomes, and not to add the close to 200 new biomes.

+# Compatible Mods/Packs